saikrishnags05/Data-to-Decisions/README.md

 Data to Decision is derived as the process of making a proper decision for the beneficiary of the organizational demands based on the actual data.

-## Diagram below represents work procedure of a task
+## Diagram below represents work procedure of a task in clock wise direction
 ![Data to Decision](https://github.com/saikrishnags05/Data-to-Decisions/blob/main/Data_to_Decision.jpg)

 # Assignments